parumahajan/BridgeLabz_Training_AMTPL/README.md

 **Issues faced:** None

 # 16th Decemeber, 2025
 **What I have done:**
 Learnt about SOLID Design Principles.

 **What I will do next:**
 Start with Ado .NET and SQL (Database).

 **Issues faced:** None

+# 17th Decemeber, 2025
+**What I have done:**
+Started with Database and SQL.
+Completed DDL, DML, DQL, DCL, TCL commands, and also studied about various type of keys.

+**What I will do next:**
+Learn more about SQL and Database, and then start with Ado .NET.

+**Issues faced:** None

+# 18th Decemeber, 2025
+**What I have done:**
+Downloaded MS SQL Server 2025 Express, and SSMS (SQL Server Management Studio), and practiced few SQL queries on it.

+**What I will do next:**
+Practice the SQL questions sir shared, and learn about Ado .NET.

+**Issues faced:** None

+# 19th Decemeber, 2025
+**What I have done:**
+Watched the implementation video which Kural Sir provided, and connected Visual Studio with the SQL Server Database.

+**What I will do next:**
+Learn more about ADO .NET, and practice some queries on MS SQL.

+**Issues faced:** None